open-electronics/LoRa/README.md

 (see NodeLora-It.pdf or NodeLora-En for more details) (see LoRaHardware.pdf for more details about platforms)

-NB Library is entirely included in LORA directory; sources, examples, help files and pdf doc.
-To use library just uncompress zip file and put LORA directory into ...../Arduino/libraries directory (as others Arduino libraries)
+NB Library is entirely included in LORA directory: sources, examples, help files and pdf doc.
+To use library just uncompress zip file and put LORA directory into ...../Arduino/libraries directory (as others Arduino libraries).
+Then, when you start Arduino IDE, you can find LORA library (with examples) and use it.